gsterner/pystplot/Readme.md

 # PyStPlot
-A VERY simple plotting tool for python that creates plots to be viewed in the web broser.
+A VERY basic plotting tool for python that creates plots to be viewed in the web broser.
 Creates an html file containing the plot drawn with html canvas.

 ## Install with pip